 Sometimes, older dogs have to contend with weaker appetite, leading to problems such as being underweight or dehydrated.
 Make sure to spruce up mealtimes by offering new foods and flavors — something different from what he has been used to.
 Be careful though with allergies or any food that is harmful for dogs in general, such as chocolate, onions, etc. Ask your vet for a list of human foods that shouldn’t be introduced to dogs.

-Older dogs are more prone to diseases such as degenerative conditions of the bones, muscles, eyes, teeth, etc. Be prepared to make more frequent check-ups with your vet.
+Older dogs are more prone to diseases such as degenerative conditions of the bones, muscles, eyes, teeth, etc. You may need to make more frequent check-ups with your vet.
 Also keep their anti-rabies shots and other necessary vaccinations up to date.
 Be more vigilant against fleas, ticks, and other pests because older dogs tend to not be able to ward off infections and skin diseases from these parasites.

 You wouldn’t want your old dog to literally smell like one.
 It is more ideal to give senior dogs extra-loving care when it comes to grooming.
 It may take a little bit more time than usual when you give them a bath, clean their ears, brush their teeth, and cut their nails because there is more icky stuff to get rid of.
 However, your dog will definitely thank you for it!